Sterling K. Brown Gets Love From This Is Us' Little Randall After Golden Globe Win

 The precocious kiddo says, "I just wanted to say congratulations.
 I mean if you thought 'Thanksgiving Dad' was a hot Dad, imagine "Golden Globe winning Dad"

-The young star continues, "Anways, have fun celebrating tonight.
-Maybe show off those dance moves at the after parties or go crazy and post a shirtless selfie on Instagram?
+He continues, "Anways, have fun celebrating tonight.
+Maybe show off those dance moves at the afer parties or go crazy and post a shirtless selfie on Instagram?
 Maybe go around and tell people, "you'd never been able to win this award if it hadn't been for...me!'"

 Hey @SterlingKBrown, congrats on your Golden Globe win!
 Little Randall (@lonniechavis) has a big (three) message for you! pic.twitter.com/kvNDhh8Ov2— E!
 News (@enews) January 8, 2018